 Archaeologists found that a redware kiln had been on the property prior to the house being built about 1755.
 The kiln, one of the earliest known in this country, likely dates to around 1720.

-The house, originally built by John Schrack, has been faithfully restored to its 1756 appearance.
-It is furnished to reflect the period of 1777 - 1786 when it was occupied by it's most famous resident, Henry Melchior Muhlenberg.
+The house, built for Jacob Schrack Jr. circa 1750, has been faithfully restored to its original appearance.
+It is furnished to reflect the year 1787, when its most famous resident, Lutheran minister Henry Muhlenberg, and his wife Anna Maria sold the house to their son, General Peter Muhlenberg.